indieVelo/translations/README.md

 * sv-SE : Swedish
 * zh-TW : Chinese (Traditional)

-The most requested additional languages we're aiming to add as soon as possible are (in rough order of number of riders):
+The most requested additional languages we're aiming to add are (in rough order of number of riders):
 * Korean
 * Norwegian
 * Russian
 * Japanese
 * Finnish
-* Hungarian

 Any other translations however would also be very gratefully received!

 # Style Guide
-A few notes based on feedback on translating:
+A few miscellaneous notes based on experience from translating so far:
-* In general an informal tone should be used.
+* In general, an informal tone should be used.
 For example, in French the "tu" form is preferred over "vous".
 * Please follow the same capitalisation as in the original en-GB text.
-Some text is deliberately entirely upper-case (mostly non-sentences: headings / button labels etc), and some deliberately lower case (mostly sentences that are used within menus), and the translations should do the same.
+Some text is deliberately entirely upper-case (mostly non-sentences: headings / button labels etc), and some deliberately lower case (mostly complete sentences that are used within menus), and the translations should do the same.
 * The English phrase "Bring It On" doesn't necessarily translate literally!
 This text is shown when you set a new Personal Best record, and should be translated into a suitably idiomatic victory shout / celebration.

 # How-To